AdobeDocs/adobeio-console/services.md

 After creating a project, it is time to begin adding services.
 These services include accessing Adobe APIs, adding events, and enabling runtime.

-If you are looking to build an XD Plugin, please begin by reading the [plugins overview](plugin-project.md) for a complete guide to creating, updating, and distributing plugins.
+> **Note:** If you are looking for a guide on how to build an XD Plugin, please begin by reading the [plugins overview](plugin-project.md) for a complete guide to creating, updating, and distributing plugins.

 ## Add a service